 The primary aim of treatment is to eliminate inflammation, which will help to relieve pain, prevent further tissue damage and restore any vision abnormalities or loss.

 The specific treatment plan depends on which type of uveitis is evident and the severity of symptoms.
-Anterior uveitis, for example, is associated with less severe complication and can usually be managed adequately with eye drops, whereas other types may require more aggressive treatment.
+Anterior uveitis, for example, is associated with less severe complications and can usually be managed adequately with eye drops, whereas other types may require more aggressive treatment.

 Non-steroidal anti-inflammatory drugs (NSAIDs) are often recommended for administration into the eye via drops or an injection, or orally.
 Steroid medications may also be recommended in some instances, although long-term use of these medications is associated with adverse effects such as stomach ulcers, osteoporosis and Cushing’s syndrome.

 In more severe cases, immunosuppressive agents such as methotrexate, mycophenolate, azathioprine and cyclosporine may be recommended, although they require regular blood tests to monitor the effect.
-Biologic response modifiers can be used when other treatments have failed, as they target specific elements of the immune system but may increase risk of cancer.
+Biologic response modifiers can be used when other treatments have failed, as they target specific elements of the immune system but may increase the risk of cancer.